 Well, is it important to live in a democracy?
 The uncanny, subtle force of this question is that in formal circumstances, for instance in a rectangular voting booth, ‘maybe’ would never be an acceptable answer.
 Nor would be any other proposal, however elaborate, which would diverge from the standardised ‘yes’ or ‘no’, ‘да’ or ‘нет’, ‘όχι’ or ‘ναί’… To a certain extent, there is always something authoritarian in democracy, even when this choice is enlarged: should a voter decide to annex his own personal explanations to the names of the candidates or lists and meticulously write them down, his vote would yield barely any effect for democracy.
 Indeed, the latter is about sacrificing these superficialities however important they may intimately be for our voter, constrained to externalise them only while sharing the couch with his closest family members.
 For, elsewhere there is election silence: enough has been said, it is high time you silently choose among the options or stay home if opting for an unproposed, absent or even banned option.
 There is no way to add any explanations and personalise your vote, if not in the form of exclusion: through casting a spoilt ballot or figuring as absent or lacking in the total voter turnout.
 There is no way to add anything: it is this invisible, unuttered, unwritten surplus which is the sacrifice of democracy, in the name of democracy, at the basis of every democracy.

 It was not easy to interrupt this long stream of consciousness and he would not have managed to do so without the shouts of a half-drunk man near a ballot station.
 All of a sudden, they diverted his attention from the infinite flow of reflections, eventually replaced by a visual focus on his immediate surroundings.
 The ballot station was about to shut down and he had little time to decide about what to do.
 The institutions of a brand-new ‘democratic authoritarianism’ had a question for him, Pascal Jones, voter no. 5674 on the voting list: ‘would you like to continue living in a democracy?’.
-In the midst of a new, very personal reflection on the doubtedly binding character of the referendum, he had his finger sprayed before being handled in a robust yellow-painted piece of paper and directed towards a free voting booth.
+In the midst of a new, very personal reflection on the doubtedly binding character of the referendum, he had his finger sprayed before being handed in a robust yellow-painted piece of paper and directed towards a free voting booth.
 It was so in at least two senses: it was unoccupied and simultaneously a place of exercise of the deepest individual belief.
 Still, in the absence of others, he was shocked after reading the two clear-cut and apparently mutually exclusive answers: a) ‘yes’; b) ‘no’.
 In a certain sense, no coercion was really needed to feel coerced to stick to the rules: ‘read carefully the following question and tick one of the two options’.

 Binding or not, he saw simply no way to do justice to his compatriots and probably even the closest family members.
 Sasha said he would answer ‘yes’, while Rosa was leaning towards a ‘no’.
 Amplifying this fundamental cleavage to his friends and acquaintances was of no help, let alone reasoning at the total turnout level.
 There was no cure to the peopleness of his I being measured by an invisible mechanism already at work.